Darwin’s win-win for Global Worming? R.J.B 12th Feb., 2017.

 [Update 27th May, 2018.
 A new publication recalculates global biomass with some figures compliant with above estimates, and others, as is to be expected, considerably off: http://www.pnas.org/content/early/2018/05/15/1711842115 ; http://www.pnas.org/content/pnas/suppl/2018/05/16/1711842115.DCSupplemental/pnas.1711842115.sapp.pdf ].

-Photos below are of The Mount, Shrewsbury, Shropshire, UK; the stone steps are for Dr Robert Darwin, who was portly, to mount his horse.
+Photos below are of The Mount, Shrewsbury, Shropshire, UK; the Grinshill sandstone steps are for Dr Robert Darwin, who was portly, to mount his horse [the brickwork behind appears as an unusually modified raking monk bond, possibly for a boundary wall].
 And I believe Chaz’s birth room is actually the 2nd window of the 1st floor, or 2nd window of 2nd floor in Japanese.

 © R.J.
 Blakemore May, 2017; May, 2018.